philopian/generator-demoapp/README.md

 ## Commands

-get up and running
+Get up and running

 ```bash
 $ gulp serve
 ```

-build a compressed version of your project (dist folder)
+Build a compressed version of your project (dist folder)
 ```bash
 $ gulp build
 ```